FAQ - Facilities

 A. Prices at Hagg Lake Park vary according to your requirements and the purpose of your reservation.
 Please contact (503) 359-5732 for assistance.

-General reservations require a refundable security deposit, plus a non-refundable reservation fee, based on the site selected and the number of people in your group.
+General reservations require a refundable security deposit of $125, plus a non-refundable reservation fee, based on the site selected $280 for covered pavilion - $180 for open air spot.

 Special Use Event Reservations (i.e. - commercial film shoots, large scale events) require a refundable security deposit, a non-refundable reservation fee, and additional charges based on the event.

-A. Daily passes for Hagg Lake Park are only sold at the park entrance Ranger Station located at Scoggins Valley Park/Henry Hagg Lake.
+A. Daily passes for Hagg Lake are only sold at the park entrance Ranger Station located at Scoggins Valley Park/Henry Hagg Lake.
 Credit cards are accepted.
 There are no retail outlet sales available for day passes.
-There is also an automated machine, at the Ranger Station, where you may purchase day passes when an attendant does not occupy the Ranger Station.
-Daily passes are sold in the following increments
+There is also an automated machine, at the park entrance Ranger Station, where you may purchase a $6.00 day passes when an attendant does not occupy the Ranger Station.
+Daily passes are sold in the following increments through the park entrance Ranger Station Attendant

 Vehicle/Boat -- $6.00